963Akash/first-react-app/README.md

-# Getting Started with Create React App
+# MY First React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is about a static movie app which can return movies upon search.\
+the api used is omdb api.

 ## Available Scripts